Joseph Battisto

+Biography

-He graduated from Stroudsburg High School in 1949.
-He earned a degree from East Stroudsburg State College in 1956 and an M.S. degree from the University of Scranton in 1966.
+Battisto graduated from Stroudsburg High School in 1949, earned a bachelor's degree from East Stroudsburg State College in 1956 and an M.S. degree from the University of Scranton in 1966.

 He was sworn in to represent the 189th legislative district in 1983, a position he held until his defeat by Republican Kelly Lewis in the 2000 general election.
 In an April 2002 special election, he ran against Mario Scavello for the newly reconfigured 176th legislative district.

 In 2013, the Marshalls Creek bypass was named for the former legislator, who along with former Smithfield Township Supervisor Al Wilson, came up with the idea to create it.

 Personal life

-Joseph was born on June 27, 1931 in Mount Pocono, Pennsylvania to Jennie (née Santasiero) and Angelo Battisto.
+Joseph was born on June 27, 1931, in Mount Pocono, Pennsylvania, to Jennie (née Santasiero) and Angelo Battisto.
 He was the eldest of four children, and grew up with his sisters Mary Battisto Gunn and Genevieve Battisto, and brother Thomas Battisto.

 In 1961, he married Virginia Marie Mayer.
 They had four children: